13 Horizon architecture

 Horizons that have experienced limited weathering may exhibit geogenic features that relate to their parent material and its mode of emplacement.
 These can affect water movement, slope stability and plant growth (Wysocki et al. 2005; Juilleret et al. 2016).

 Rock at the base of the profile may be significantly fractured by tectonic and weathering processes.
-Where degree of weathering (Table 12.6) is assessed at 4 or less and fractures are apparent, note fracture type using Table 13.16.
-For each type observed also record angle off horizontal, and spacing in cm.
+Where lithic or paralithic layers (Section 12.8.2) have been identified and fractures are apparent, note fracture type using Table 13.15, modal angle off horizontal in degrees, and median spacing in centimetres.
 For single fractures, record spacing as 0 cm.

 Code Name Description

-F Fault Tectonically induced fractures that may cut across bedding
+F Fault Tectonically induced fractures that may cut across bedding.
+Bedding displacement will be apparent along the fault

-C Crush Fracture patterns induced by crushing and shearing forces
+C Crush Fracture patterns induced by crushing and shearing forces.
+Fractures will have relatively close spacing and irregular orientation.

-P Pressure Fracture patterns induced by release of overburden pressure
+P Pressure Fracture patterns induced by release of overburden pressure.
+Fractures are likely to be near-horizontal or parallel to the surface and may be curved.